 While adding your daughter to the car’s title as a co-owner doesn’t allow her to be on your existing policy, it is helpful for her when she goes to obtain her own auto insurance policy because now she has an insurable interest in the vehicle.

-As a co-owner, you have vicarious liability for the actions of the driver.
-If your daughter is in an accident and her liability limits are exceeded, then you, as the owner, as well as your daughter, as the driver and co-owner, can be looked to personally to pay the damaged party the amount that her insurance doesn’t cover.
+As a co-owner, you have vicarious liability for the driver’s actions.
+If your daughter is in an accident and her liability limits are exceeded, then you, as the owner, as well as your daughter, as the driver and co-owner, can be required to pay the damaged party the amount that her insurance doesn’t cover.

-Since you can be held responsible along with your daughter for what happens when she drives this car, it’s important that she carries higher liability coverage, if she can afford them.
+Since you can be held responsible along with your daughter for what happens when she drives this car, she must carry higher liability coverage if she can afford it.
 You’d want her to get high enough bodily injury liability and property damage liability limits so that it would be unlikely they’d be exceeded.